Tianci Liu

 -

-Trustworthy AI in a Data-Efficient Manner: I create principled methods to understand and improve fairness and integrity in AI systems with minimal data, mitigating risks and delivering reliable outcomes with minimal data requirement.
+Trustworthy AI/ML: I create principled methods to understand and improve fairness and integrity in AI systems with minimal data, mitigating risks and delivering reliable outcomes with minimal data requirement.

 news